STEPtember is a great time to take 'steps' toward a healthier body

 The good news is that taking even a few small steps can make a big difference.
 In fact, did you know that taking just an extra 2,000 steps a day, or one mile, can equate to about 100 extra calories burned each day?
 This extra 100 calories may be all that is needed to stop weight gain or possibly even promote gradual loss.
 (Eating 100 calories fewer than your body needs each day or burning 100 more calories a day with activity can lead to a ten pound weight loss in a year.)

 Increasing your activity may be easier than you think and now is the perfect time to do it.
-America On the Move® is an initiative that encourages you to make September 'STEPtember' and urges you to take two small steps:
+Turn September into 'STEPtember' and take two small steps:

 1. Eat healthfully and reduce your intake by about 100 calories each day.